UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 <iframe src="/module5/charts/16/unnamed-chunk-8.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: When using a diverging colors scheme as in this slide, it is clear which days had the extreme negative and the extreme positive temperatures.
+Notes: When using a diverging colours scheme as in this slide, it is clear which days had the extreme negative and the extreme positive temperatures.

-This is because diverging color schemes vary in lightness from dark at the extremes to light in the middle, and use different hues for values on each side of the midpoint.
+This is because diverging colour schemes vary in lightness from dark at the extremes to light in the middle, and use different hues for values on each side of the midpoint.